NitroHxC/FirebaseOpenAICloudFunctionProxy/README.md

 The `index.js` file in the `functions` folder is all you need.
 It contains the callback for an Https Call you can make from the Firebase SDK.

-*BEWARE*: it is different from `onRequest` which is the callback for an HTTP request.
+*BEWARE*: `onCall` is for use with Firebase SDK, and is is different from `onRequest` which is the callback for an HTTP request.

 To deploy the function to firebase, run the following command in the terminal:
 ```